matthewkcheng/lightbar/README.md

 * Designed a minimalistic LED light bar for decorative purposes using SolidWorks
 * Programmed the light bar’s functions using an Arduino Nano and C/C++
-* Parts will be manufactured using ABS or PLA and 3-D printing
+* Parts manufactured using ABS or PLA and 3-D printing

 ![Lightbar Photo](./photos/lightbar-1.png)